House viewing checklist for every house hunter

 Best house viewing guide and tips

-So with the research done, it’s time to book a viewing.
+So with the research done, it’s time to book a viewing and prepare a house viewing checklist.
 Here’s what to look for.
-Remember you’re there to view the property and not get pushed around by an agent.
+Remember you’re there to view the property and not get pushed around by an estate agent.

 Here’s our 4 step house viewing checklist.